lightest/webgpugameoflife/README.md

-# WebGPU game of life.
+# WebGPU game of life

 First pass on webGPU with cellular automatons, implemented with compute shaders.
 Classic Conway's Game of Life ruleset.